Frederick Asbury Cullen: Early life and family

+Career

 It is said that his religious awakening occurred at Baltimore's Sharp Street Methodist Episcopal Church, in September 1894.
 He was ordained as a Methodist minister in 1900 in Delaware County, Maryland.(The Methodist Episcopal Church was the forerunner of the Methodist Church (1939) and the United Methodist Church (1968).)
 He successfully led a two church circuit in Catlin, Maryland from 1900 to 1902.
 Later, he was assigned to St. Mark's Church, a congregation of mostly Black parishioners in New York's East Village.
 The church had a storefront mission in Harlem, Salem Chapel.
 He reached out to children as a means of getting their parents involved in the church.
 His success in recruiting led to the mission being elevated to an independent entity in 1908, becoming the Salem Methodist Episcopal Church.
 He led this church for 40 years.

 He served as President of the Harlem branch of the NAACP.
-Notably, he served as Vice President for the historic 1917 Negro Silent Protest Parade.
+Notably, he served as vice president for the historic 1917 Negro Silent Protest Parade.